Natalia Pavlovna Paley: Final years

 After the death of her husband, Princess Natalia withdrew from society.
 In the last two decades of her life, she lived as a recluse, surrounded by her pets in her Manhattan apartment.
 Her only hobbies were watching television and crosswords.
 She developed diabetes and progressively lost her vision.
 Her blindness isolated her further.
 Letters and phone calls to her sister Irina were rare.
-In the 1970s, her nephew, Prince Michel Feodorovich Romanoff, tried to visit her at her Manhattan apartment but she declined to see him, apparently to prevent him from seeing her sad condition.
+In the 1970s, her nephew, Prince Micheal Feodorovich Romanov, tried to visit her at her Manhattan apartment but she declined to see him, apparently to prevent him from seeing her sad condition.

 In December 1981, Princess Natalia suffered a fall in her bathroom.
 Doctors diagnosed a fracture of the femoral neck.
 She was transported to Roosevelt Hospital where, against the advice of her last two friends who feared a fatal outcome, surgeons decided to operate on the same night.
 Princess Natalia died at dawn on 27 December 1981, at Roosevelt Hospital in New York.
 She was buried in the churchyard of the First Presbyterian Church in Ewing, New Jersey.